-Specific grading rubrics will be used for all assessment and these will be available within the relevant assessment instructions page in Canvas.
+Specific grading rubrics will be used for all online assessment, and these will be available within the relevant assessment instructions page in Canvas.
+Practical assessments may not have a rubric.
 These rubrics provide specific feedback on your work, with detailed descriptions of both your allocated result as well as what is required to achieve a better result.
-All rubrics are available on the module prior to submission of an assessment and it is your responsibility to view these and ensure your assessment is aligned with the grading rubric.
+All rubrics are available on the module prior to submission of an assessment, and it is your responsibility to view these and ensure your assessment is aligned with the grading rubric.